Key Takeaways

 5. Should businesses offer compensation for complaints?

-Not always, but a small goodwill gesture (like a discount or freebie) can turn a frustrated customer into a lifelong fan.
+Not always, but a small goodwill gesture can turn a frustrated customer into a loyal advocate.